mi-da/DECOR/README.md

 To replicate the experimental results of the paper download and import in your JAVA IDE the relative project:

-1. ITS.zip - Intelligent Transport System case study
+1. ITS.zip - Intelligent Transportation System case study
 2. SPG.zip - Smart Power Grid case study
 3. CC.zip - Cloud Computing case study